browserstate/history.js/README.md

 Welcome to my History.js fork (v1.7.2 - January 18 2013)
 ==================

+New in v1.7.2: See [History.md](https://github.com/andreasbernhard/history.js/blob/master/History.md#files)

-This project is a fork of [jQuery History](http://balupton.com/projects/jquery-history), it aims the same but will be developed and supported actively:
+This project is a fork of History.js, it aims the same but will be developed and supported actively:

 - Follow the [HTML5 History API](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history) as much as possible
 - Provide a cross-compatible experience for all HTML5 Browsers (they all implement the HTML5 History API a little bit differently causing different behaviours and sometimes bugs - History.js fixes this ensuring the experience is as expected / the same / great throughout the HTML5 browsers)